michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

 tags:
   - Dash & Dot
 experience: Blockly Coding Experience
-topic: Debugging
+topic: Introduction
-description: >-
-  This activity explores visual, audio, and animation control settings for Dash and Dot
+description: This activity explores visual, audio, and animation control settings for Dash and Dot
 whatYouNeed: >-
   ### Tools

   A device to access the “C2LC Coding Environment” and/or Blockly, and Dash and Dot

   ### Skills